MicrosoftDocs/defender-docs/defender-endpoint/tune-performance-defender-antivirus.md

 ## What is the Microsoft Defender Antivirus performance analyzer?

- If computers running Microsoft Defender Antivirus are experiencing performance issues, you can use performance analyzer to improve the performance of Microsoft Defender Antivirus.
-Performance analyzer for Microsoft Defender Antivirus in Windows 10, Windows 11, and Windows Server, is a PowerShell command-line tool that helps you determine files, file extensions, and processes that might be causing performance issues on individual endpoints during antivirus scans.
+If devices running Microsoft Defender Antivirus are experiencing performance issues, you can use the performance analyzer to improve the performance of Microsoft Defender Antivirus.
+The performance analyzer is a PowerShell command-line tool that helps you determine files, file extensions, and processes that might be causing performance issues on individual endpoints during antivirus scans.
 You can use the information gathered by performance analyzer to assess performance issues and apply remediation actions.

-Similar to the way mechanics perform diagnostics and service on a vehicle that has performance problems, performance analyzer can help you improve Defender Antivirus performance.
+Similar to the way mechanics perform diagnostics and service on a vehicle that has performance problems, the performance analyzer can help you improve Microsoft Defender Antivirus performance.

 :::image type="content" source="media/performance-analyzer-improve-defender-antivirus-performance.png" alt-text="Conceptual performance analyzer image for Microsoft Defender Antivirus." lightbox="media/performance-analyzer-improve-defender-antivirus-performance.png":::